Vonage/vbc-developer/_documentation/en/concepts/guides/create-an-application.md

 ---
 title: Create an application
-description: Learn how to create an API application to use with Vonage Business Communications APIs
+description: Learn how to create an API application to use the Vonage Business Communications APIs
 navigation_weight: 3
 ---